US scientists announce fusion energy breakthrough

 It is incredibly difficult to control the physics of stars.
 Whyte said it has been challenging to reach this point because the fuel has to be hotter than the center of the sun.
 The fuel does not want to stay hot — it wants to leak out and get cold.
 Containing it is an incredible challenge, he said.

-Net energy gain isn’t a huge surprise from the California lab because of progress it had already made, according to Jeremy Chittenden, a professor at Imperial College in London specializing in plasma physics.
+The net energy gain isn’t a huge surprise from the California lab because of the progress it had already made, according to Jeremy Chittenden, a professor at Imperial College in London specializing in plasma physics.

 “That doesn’t take away from the fact that this is a significant milestone,” he said.